jakebrinkmann/lagoon-killer-whale/README.md

 scheduling functions.

 ## Change Notes
+Version 2.8.9 (August 2015)
+        - removed google analytics from the site
+        - replaced the timed rotating file handler for logfiles with standard filehandler.
+Logrotate will be used to manage the server logs.

 Version 2.8.8 (August 2015)
         - added a global lock for calls to determine order disposition from rpc.py via memcache.
 This is to stop multiple instances of this